cylondata/twister2/docs/examples/collectives/task/task_examples_programminguide.md

 ### To Run Streaming AllGather Example

-Running a allgather operation on a size of 8 array with 4 workers iterating once with source parallelism of 8 and sink parallelism of 8.
+Running an allgather operation on a size of 8 array with 4 workers iterating once with source parallelism of 8 and sink parallelism of 8.

 ```bash